Texas State Representative (Fmr)

 A native Austinite and third-generation attendee of The University of Texas at Austin, John-Michael is a rabid Longhorn fan, yet found himself falling in love with and happily marrying a wonderful Aggie, Priscilla Guajardo.
 Priscilla and John-Michael spend most of their spare time doting on their beautiful daughter, Isabella.

 Dan Rourke has over 30 years of leadership experience in the software industry.
 His operational and startup successes leading teams in customer support, software development, and services development and delivery have earned him a reputation for being a results-oriented executive.
-Dan is currently serving as Vice President of Customer Support for Spredfast, the leading Social Media software provider.
-Prior to joining Spredfast, Mr. Rourke spent 28 years in technical and management leadership positions at HomeAway, Cadence, and IBM.
+Dan is currently serving as Vice President of Customer Success for Vjoopta, a B2B SaaS company that delivers unified communications and collaboration (UC&C) performance management to customers around the world., the leading Social Media software provider.
+Prior to joining Vjoopta, Mr. Rourke spent over 28 years in technical and management leadership positions at Spreadfast, HomeAway, Cadence, and IBM.

 As a long-standing contributor back to his community, Dan has served as a Board Member and Board President of Seedling Foundation, and is a graduate of Leadership Austin in 2016.